utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 "user1, myuser, online_user"
 ```

-## Replace one string with another
+## Replace one string with another string

 In the example below, the `$replace()` function finds the instances of `recurring` in the first parameter string and replaces them with `renewing`, limited to the first instance found (optionally specified with the `1`).
 You could also use a regex instead of `recurring`.